Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Results and Discussion

-The source radius and interaction parameters are extracted by fitting the \pd\ and \dd\ correlation functions with LL model using the range $k^{*} <$ 200 MeV/c.
-The fitting is performed simultaneously to the data in four centrality bins using four source radii (one $R_{G}^{data}$ for each centrality) and common strong interaction parameters $f_0$ and $d_0$.
+The source radius and interaction parameters are extracted by fitting the \pd{} and \dd{} correlation functions with the LL model over the range $k^{*} <$ 200 MeV/c.
+The fitting is performed individually to each centrality ($R_G$, $f_0$ and $d_0$ for each centrality) and simultaneously in four centrality bins to the data (one $R_{G}^{data}$ for each centrality and common $f_0$ and $d_0$).
 To evaluate the systematic uncertainties associated with the fitting procedure, different fitting ranges are considered.
-The obtained $R_{G}^{data}$, for the \pd\ and \dd\ pairs in different centralities from the LL fit are presented in Figure~\ref{fig:radii}.
-It is observed that the $R_{G}$ of both \pd\ and \dd\ pairs exhibit a monotonic decrease from central to peripheral collisions.
-Additionally, the $R_{G}^{data}$ of \pd\ is consistently larger than that of \dd\ in all centrality classes.
-Based on the observation of $m_T$-scaling ~\cite{STAR:2020dav,ALICE:2020ibs,ALICE:2015hvw}, the overall larger $\langle m_{T} \rangle$ of \dd\ pairs (2.05 $\pm$ 0.01 GeV/c) compared to that of the \pd\ pairs (1.57 $\pm$ 0.01 GeV/c) might explain the observed difference in source radii.
-A similar phenomenon in \pd\ and \dd\ correlation analyses was also observed in $^{40}$Ar+$^{58}$Ni collisions at 77 MeV/u~\cite{Wosinska:2007rci}.
-The model calculations using coalescence plus CRAB for both \pd\, and \dd\, pair correlation functions are compatible with the experimental data (as shown in Figure~\ref{fig:CFs}), the resulting radii $R_{G}^{SMASH}$ using same LL fit closely match the data.
+The extracted $R_{G}^{data}$ for the \pd{} and \dd{} pairs in different centralities, obtained from the LL fit, are listed in Table~\ref{tab:table_RG}.
+These values were derived through individual fits for each centrality as well as a simultaneous fit across all four centralities.
+The $R_{G}^{data}$ results from the simultaneous fit are presented in Figure~\ref{fig:radii}.
+It is observed that the $R_{G}$ of both \pd{} and \dd{} pairs exhibit a monotonic decrease from central to peripheral collisions.
+Additionally, the $R_{G}^{data}$ of \pd{} is consistently larger than that of \dd{} in all centrality classes.
+Based on the observation of $m_T$-scaling ~\cite{STAR:2020dav,ALICE:2020ibs,ALICE:2015hvw}, the overall larger $\langle m_{T} \rangle$ of \dd{} pairs (2.05 $\pm$ 0.01 GeV/c) compared to that of the \pd{} pairs (1.57 $\pm$ 0.01 GeV/c) might explain the observed difference in source radii.
+A similar phenomenon in \pd{} and \dd{} correlation analyses was also observed in $^{40}$Ar+$^{58}$Ni collisions at 77 MeV/u~\cite{Wosinska:2007rci}.
+As shown in Fig.~\ref{fig:CFs}, the model calculations, using the coalescence for deuteron production plus CRAB for both \pd{} and \dd{} correlation functions, are compatible with the experimental data.
+The resulting radii $R_{G}^{SMASH}$ from the same LL fit closely match to the data.
 As one can see in Figure~\ref{fig:radii}, the root mean square (RMS) values of the source radii directly extracted from SMASH model calculation are larger than the static source radii obtained under the Gaussian assumption.
 The difference between RMS and $R_G$ can be attributed to the dynamical expansion of the system in nuclear collisions~\cite{STAR:2021yiu,STAR:2005gfr,Li:2008ge}.
 The resulting source has a time distribution in the model calculation.
 This leads to a tail in the distance distribution, which in turn cannot be described by a simple Gaussian distribution, making the value of $R_G$ smaller than that of the RMS value.
+It should be noted that the extracted $R_G$ are comparable to the spatial extent of the deuteron.
+While the deuteron size may have an impact on the results, the current LL model approximates it as a point-like particle, and the potential effect of its size warrants further investigation.
+Recently, the ALICE experiment reported a new measurement of the \pd{} correlation function from 13 TeV p+p collisions~\cite{ALICE:2023bny}, where the deuteron size effect was not considered, even in p+p collisions.